nehalkhan2410/CI-CD/markdowns/JavaScript.md

 </body>
 </html>
 ```
-> #### Note: Attribute `type="module"` need to added in script tag incase you want to use modules in plain html which in-turn by default adds the `defer` attribute to script tag to load the scripts
+> ### Note: Attribute `type="module"` need to added in script tag incase you want to use modules in plain html which in-turn by default adds the `defer` attribute to script tag to load the scripts

-### The browsers that dont support modules will completely ignore the script tag without loading it and a way to overcome this is by using `nomodule` attribute if you want to use ES6 modules.
+The browsers that dont support modules will completely ignore the script tag without loading it and a way to overcome this is by using `nomodule` attribute if you want to use ES6 modules.

-### But the recommended way is to use tools like `bable` to make use of newer ES6 modules to be usable in older browsers.
+But the recommended way is to use tools like `bable` to make use of newer ES6 modules to be usable in older browsers.

-### Older Way of exporting modules is shown below:
+### **Older Way of exporting modules is shown below:**

-#### These type of export and import is still widely used in nodejs community.
+These type of export and import are still widely used in nodejs community.

-#### Export can be done inline as below:
+### Export can be done inline as below:

 user.js
 ```javascript